Hawks on Hawks: Content

 Hawks begins by saying that "All I'm doing is telling a story.
 I don't analyze or do a lot of thinking about it.
 I work on the fact that if I like somebody and think they're attractive, I can make them attractive.
 If I think a thing's funny, then people laugh at it.
 If I think a thing's dramatic, the audience does."
 McBride asks Hawks "Do all good directors have a personal style?", to which he replies "The men that I think are good directors certainly have a style.
 I can go and tell who directed it... everybody has his own particular way of telling his story, and I think if a director's any good he has his own way of telling it."

 The two walk through Hawks's career, starting in the silent era.
 They discuss his pictures, notably Scarface, Twentieth Century, His Girl Friday, Sergeant York, Ball of Fire, To Have and Have Not, The Big Sleep, Red River and Rio Bravo.
 Hawks speaks of the importance of good writers: "I'm such a coward that unless I get a great writer, I don't want to make a picture.
 But Hemingway, Faulkner, Hecht and MacArthur, Jules Furthman, all those people were damned good."
-He says Noel Coward asked him 'What do you call the kind of dialogue that you use?'
+He says Noël Coward asked him 'What do you call the kind of dialogue that you use?'
 And I said, 'Well, Hemingway calls it oblique dialogue.
 I call it three-cushion.
 Because you hit it over here and over here and go over here to get the meaning.
 You don't state it right out.'"
 Regarding the writing of The Big Sleep, Hawks says he sent a telegram to Raymond Chandler asking "him to explain who killed so-and-so.
 He wired back and said it was George someone.
 I said it couldn't be George, he was down at the beach at that time.'
 He wired back and said, 'Then I don't know either.'
 Actually, we didn't care.
 It was the first time I made a picture and just decided I wasn't going to explain things.
 I was just going to try and make good scenes.'"